theblackangelx/TheBlackAngelx-InstantInsurance/README.txt

-Makes insurance instant and allows u to chance return chance
+Makes insurance instant and allows u to chance return change